BtheGit/redux-redux/README.md

 console.log(copy2.favorites) // {food: 'Cheesecake', color: 'Purple'}
 ```

 It works, but could you imagine going much deeper?
 It would get very confusing and very fidgety very fast.
 So let's promise ourselves, even though this isn't strictly necessary, never to nest objects or arrays in our state more than one level deep!

+> Normalizing isn't a rule, just an example of a best practice.

 This chapter definitely took us down a little rabbit hole of the specifics of how Javascript works so let's wrap this up by using our cool new Object.assign tool to make sure we are creating copies of our actual state and not just copies of the reference to it: